 You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
-If you are a non-graduate we suggest that you ask our Student Registration & Enquiry Service for advice before registering on your first module.
+If you are a non-graduate we suggest that you contact us for advice before registering on your first module.

 The certificate is made up of two, 30-credit modules that each requires 12 to 15 study hours per week for six months.
-Because of the demands this study will make on you, we recommend that you study only one module at a time, and that you study Development: context and practice (T877) first, particularly if you are new to this subject.
+We recommend that you study Development: context and practice (T877) first, particularly if you are new to this subject.

 There is no time limit for completing the qualifications in the development management programme, though we cannot guarantee that the same selection of modules will continue to be available.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 20 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.